 - If you are able, try and put it back in place.
 If you can’t, put it in milk until you bring it to us.

-Losing a crown can be very painful because it exposes the tooth tissue to air and temperature causing sensitivity, if this happens contact us immediately.
+Losing your crowns can be very painful because it exposes the tooth tissue to air and temperature causing sensitivity, if this happens contact your dentist immediately.

 - Apply clove oil (available at your local drug store) with a cotton ball to relieve pain.